 If it’s the middle of winter or you’re stuck inside for any reason, there’s still a lot you can do to prepare and get inspired.
 Here are some of our favorite books on gardening with native plants at home.
 We recommend buying from a local bookstore if you can; it saves resources (packaging, fuel for shipping) and supports a local business.

-And don’t forget that there are seeds you can sow in winter — remember, native Indiana plants were born to go through all of Indiana’s seasons.
+And don’t forget that there are seeds you can sow in winter — remember, native Indiana plants evolved to go through all of Indiana’s seasons.